 Along with stability, we also vow to be obedient.
 We solemnly promise to faithfully obey and follow the directives of the Holy Gospel and to heed the demands of our Abbot and also to comply with requirements we daily face in our monastic community.
 Through the practice of obedience, the permanent life- long willingness to follow the Holy Gospel and to serve God in our community, we experience the "New Life" that was bestowed on us by virtue of our baptism, and which through our vows of stability, fidelity and obedience, will hopefully continue to blossom and bear what St. John calls "fruit in plenty."

 Although labor is an important component of Benedictine life, the question of work - that is, the duties that each monk performs - is, however, secondary.
-The essential fundamental component of monasticism is a God-inspired daily routine hallmarked first by prayer and secondly by work.
+The essential fundamental component of monasticism is a God-inspired daily routine hallmarked by prayer, work and spiritual reading.
 We not only encounter God's presence in the daily Holy Mass and in our daily Divine Office, but we also encounter God alone in the seclusion of our cell.
 We believe Christ is equally present in our work-related duties and in the presence of our fellow cloister brethren, and finally we firmly believe Christ is also present in people we meet and serve in our monastery.